 Common Symptoms During Drug Detox

-While going through a drug detox program you may experience some symptoms, we must stress that these are all common side effects of a drug detox and as long as you are medically supervised these can be controlled and monitored so they do not become severe.
+While going through a drug detox program you may experience some symptoms, we must stress that these are all common side effects of drug detox and as long as you are medically supervised these can be controlled and monitored so they do not become severe.

 Symptoms associated with drug detox may include: